vishwanjali1/agentic-ai-demo/README.md

 This repository contains  Jupyter notebooks for agentic AI.
 It is developed in windows machine and contains the basic steps for setting up python virtual environment

-# agentic-ai-demo Setps to setup the initial environment for windows machine
+# Steps to setup the initial environment for windows machine

 # Step1 : Create Virtual enviornment